Patterson Mansion

-Construction
+History

 The Dupont Circle site

-Washington, D.C., was founded in 1789.
-The L'Enfant Plan established the route of Massachusetts Avenue in the city, and called for the construction of a traffic circle named "Pacific Circle" where Dupont Circle is today.
-Massachusetts Avenue ended a short distance after passing Sheridan Circle until a bridge over Rock Creek was completed in 1904.
-Much of Massachusetts Avenue NW passed through marshy areas that restricted development, and this included the area around Dupont Circle.
-After the American Civil War, several large mansions were built around Dupont Circle as much of the area was still forested and afforded privacy.
+The traffic circle that became Dupont Circle was first envisioned in 1791 by the L'Enfant Plan that established the route of Massachusetts Avenue NW.
+Much of the street passed through marshy areas that restricted development, including the area around Dupont Circle.
+After the American Civil War, several large mansions were built around the circle, where much of the area was still forested and afforded privacy.

-In 1871, major development began around Dupont Circle.
-That year, a group of mine owners from the Western United States, led by Curtis J. Hillyer and Senator William Morris Stewart, purchased $600,000 of land around Dupont Circle.
+Major development began around Dupont Circle in 1871, when a group of mine owners from the western United States, led by Curtis J. Hillyer and Senator William Morris Stewart, purchased $600,000 of nearby land.
 A large number of palatial residences, including Stewart's Castle, were soon constructed on and around the circle.
-In response to this politically influential group's demands, the city made major improvements to Massachusetts Avenue NW and to Connecticut Avenue NW.
-The traffic circle at the intersection of Massachusetts and Connecticut, enclosed by a rough wooden fence since the 1860s, saw major improvements.
-The circle was landscaped, pedestrian paths laid, and drinking fountains and gas street lighting added.
+In response to demands by this politically influential group, the city made major improvements to Massachusetts and Connecticut Avenue NW.
+The traffic circle itself, which had been enclosed by a rough wooden fence since the 1860s, was landscaped, pedestrian paths laid, and drinking fountains and gas street lighting added.
 Known as "Pacific Circle", it was renamed Dupont Circle in 1882 when the site was chosen for a statue to Admiral Samuel Francis Du Pont that was erected in 1884.